 Boiler Control System

 Combustion air is brought through forced draft fans and/or induced drag fans to preheaters which heat the air to an optimum temperature before it enters the boiler.
-The air ducts are divided into primary air and secondary air ratios as fuel load requires.
+The air ducts are divided into primary air and secondary air ratios as the fuel load requires.
 The ratio of the mass flow of fuel to the mass flow of air is crucial to the combustion efficiency of the boiler.
 Optimum efficiency of the preheater is monitored by knowing the mass flow of air before and after the preheater.
-The SmartMeasurement™ ATMF air mass flow meters are the instrument of choice to use both in primary and secondary air ducts in order to optimize the air to fuel ration of a boiler.
+The SmartMeasurement™ ATMF air mass flow meters are the instrument of choice to use both in primary and secondary air ducts in order to optimize the air-to-fuel ratio of a boiler.

 Advantages: